How to Apply

 - Be at least 18 years old (check with your local representative for specific rules)

 - Be registered as a full-time university student

 - Be able to function in English, both at work and in a community

 - Have a pre-arranged job (CIEE can help)

 - Have at least $800 to support yourself upon arrival in the United States

 We welcome students who wish to come back.
-Ask your CIEE overseas representative, or contact CIEE for further details to find out if you are a candidate for a second visit.
+Ask your CIEE international representative, or contact CIEE for further details to find out if you are a candidate for a second visit.

-If you are eligible, your CIEE overseas representative will help you with the next steps:
+If you are eligible, your CIEE international representative will help you with the next steps:

 - Signing up for the CIEE Work & Travel USA program

 Learn more about finding a job at a CIEE hiring event, getting a job on your own, and seeing what kinds of jobs are available.